The Role of the Core in Overcoming Low Back Pain

 Why Breathing Is Crucial for the Core Function

-Belly breathing engages your abdominal muscles, diaphragm, and pelvic floor to create intra-abdominal pressure.
+Abdominal breathing engages your abdominal muscles, diaphragm, and pelvic floor to create intra-abdominal pressure.
 Intra-abdominal pressure is vital for overcoming low back pain because it helps create proper stability in your body.
-Stability leads to comfortable movement and using the right muscles, which will help decrease your low back pain and discomfort.

-Regular breathing exercises coordinate your muscles to ensure they’re all firing together.
+Regular core breathing exercises coordinate your muscles to ensure they’re all firing together.
 When your muscles work in tandem, your core becomes stronger and more stable, and your back, in turn, becomes more stable.

 How Core Training Can Translate to Everyday Activities